vespa-engine/documentation/en/tutorials/text-search-semantic.md

 based on the distance between the query and document tensors via the `nearestNeighbor` operator that will be discussed in the next section.
 However, it could be interesting to use those tensors to rank the documents as well.
-This can be accomplished by defining a `rank-profile`:
+This can be accomplished by defining a [rank-profile](../ranking.html):

 ```
 rank-profile bert_title_body_all inherits default {